Vladyslav Veleten

-Vladyslav Serhiyovych Veleten (Владислав Сергійович Велетень; born 1 October 2002) is a Ukrainian professional footballer who plays as midfielder for Kolos Kovalivka.
+Vladyslav Serhiyovych Veleten (Владислав Сергійович Велетень; born 1 October 2002) is a Ukrainian professional footballer who plays as midfielder for Polissya Zhytomyr and the Ukraine national team.

+During the 2022 Russian invasion of Ukraine, Veleten joined the Territorial Defence Forces.
+He was trained in Kyiv and was later assigned to Kramatorsk.
+He served eight months in total, and about two of them were at the front.

 Career

 Early years

 Veleten is a product of the Dynamo Kyiv youth academy in his native Kyiv and competed for this team in the Ukrainian Youth Football League.

 Kolos Kovalivka

 In October 2021 he joined the senior squad of Ukrainian Premier League side Kolos Kovalivka and made his league debut against Dnipro-1 on 16 October 2021 as a second-half substitute.

+Polissya Zhytomyr

+In August 2025 Veleten joined Ukrainian Premier League side Polissya Zhytomyr amd made his debut against Dynamo Kyiv on 31 August 2025.

+International career

+In May 2024, Veleten was called up by Ruslan Rotan to the Ukraine Olympic football team squad to play at the 2024 Maurice Revello Tournament in France.

+Personal life

+During the 2022 Russian invasion of Ukraine, Veleten joined the Territorial Defence Forces.
+He was trained in Kyiv and was later assigned to Kramatorsk.
+He served eight months in total, and about two of them were at the front.